dvorakjt/image-resizer/README.md

 If media queries mode is chosen, a separate source tag will be generated for each media query and format you have entered with its `media` attribute set accordingly, as well as an img element with only the src attribute set (as a fallback in case none of these features are supported, for instance if the user is using a very old browser).
-Note that in this mode, if you query the screen width, it will NOT be multiplied by the device's DPI.
+Note that in this mode, if you query the screen width, it will be compared to the users' screen width WITHOUT factoring the device's DPI.
 However, you can achieve this type of behavior by querying both the screen width and the resolution.

 The media queries strategy is best when you need fine-grained control.